Gun law in Austria: Carrying firearms

 Carrying firearms in public generally requires a carry permit (or "Waffenpass").
 Carry permits are issued by the authorities on a shall issue or may issue basis, depending on reason and applicant.
+General self-protection concerns are not sufficient to obtain a Waffenpass; the applicant must demonstrate that they are exposed to particular dangers that can most effectively be countered with a firearm.
 It is not necessary to have an additional firearm license as the Austrian carry permit includes all the rights of a firearms license with the addition of the right to carry those firearms.
 Austrian law makes no distinction between concealed or open carry; with a carry permit, the holder may carry their weapon(s) freely throughout the whole country and even in certain "weapon free zones".
 However, holders must carry their weapons in a way that does not constitute a public nuisance; for example, openly displaying a handgun in one's belt at the cinema while wearing civilian clothing would be considered unusual and could be considered a public nuisance if the police were called.

 Storing firearms

 Firearms and ammunition have to be stored securely in a reasonable manner to prevent unauthorized access.
 There are no general storage requirements for firearms and ammunition inside someones own residence, and each gun owner is responsible for keeping his firearms and ammunition stored securely.
 As self defense is a recognized reason by the law to own firearms, keeping firearms stored in loaded condition inside someones own habitation is allowed.
 However, if someone has 20 or more firearms stored in a close area or a large quantity of ammunition (more than 5,000 rounds) they must inform the appropriate authorities of the measures they have taken to ensure safe storage and protection against unauthorized access (for example a gun safe).
 Such a notification is required again when the number of firearms stored in a close area has doubled since the last communication to the Authority.